Please ensure Javascript is enabled for purposes of website accessibility

 Conversely, Walmart (WMT) was down 4.1% in 2014-15 but up 11.5% in 2015-16.

 You get the point.
 There’s no real consistency from year to year as to which retail stocks get the Black Friday bump.
-What is consistent is that the retail stocks that are catapulted after Black Friday were already advancing heading into Thanksgiving.
+What is consistent is that the retail stocks that were catapulted after Black Friday were already advancing heading into Thanksgiving.

 [text_ad]